-Since the vertical and horizontal distance of a station was small 14 in.
+Since the vertical and horizontal dimensions of a station were small, 14 in.
 (356 mm), approximately equal to $1/20h_w$ and $1/7l_w$, a constant curvature along its height and length was assumed.
 Under this condition, the combination of the previous equations led to the following expression to calculate the shear distortion: